PROJECT-CODES/project_code/README.md

-# project_code call me kalpesh after u have done uploading.. your phone is switched off, i tried to call .. !
+# project_code: part 2 of the site is done extra info section !